Max-Ferstenberg/Symmetric-Cryptography/README.md

 # TODO
 - Add modes of operation for DES
 - Integrate DES, DES II and Modes of Operation into a master program
+- Integrate AES
-- Add AES and Integrate
+- Documentation and Comparison of Ciphers